nocalhost/nocalhost/README.md

 - In order to develop a certain microservice, it is necessary to start the entire environment and all microservices, which requires high performance of local resources, poor experience and high cost;
 - Developers often only focus on the services they are responsible for.
 With the continuous iteration of services and configurations, it is more and more difficult for the machine to start the `new` and `complete` development environment;
-- Every time the code changes, the process of build image -> push image -> pull image -> restart application (Pod) is required, the feedback loop of development is extremely slow;
+- Every time the code changes, the process of build image -> push image -> pull image -> restart application (Pod) is required, the feedback loop of development is extremely long;
 - When two or more developers are involved in remote collaboration and joint debugging, they need a flatten network(VPN is too complicated to configure).

-## How to resolve?
+## How to solve?

 Based on Kubernetes, Nocalhost provides several features:
 * Quickly create an application development environment based on Kubernetes Namespace isolation for each team member, which promises development and debugging will not affect each other;